Progressive Cross-Stream Cooperation in Spatial and Temporal Domain for Action Localization

 \subsection{Cross-stream Region Proposal Cooperation}

 We employ the two-stream Faster R-CNN method~\cite{NIPS2015_5638} for frame-level action localization.
-Each stream has its own Region Proposal Network (RPN)~\cite{NIPS2015_5638} to generate candidate action regions, and these candidates are then used as training samples to train a bounding box regression network for action localization.
-Based on our observation, the region proposals generated by either stream can only partially cover the true action regions, which degrades the detection performance.
-Therefore, in our model, we use the region proposals from one stream to help another stream.
+Each stream has its own Region Proposal Network (RPN)~\cite{NIPS2015_5638} to generate the candidate action regions, and these candidates are then used as the training samples to train a bounding box regression network for action localization.
+Based on our observation, the region proposals generated by each stream can only partially cover the true action regions, which degrades the detection performance.
+Therefore, in our method, we use the region proposals from one stream to help another stream.

 In this paper, the bounding boxes from RPN are called \textbf{region proposals}, while the bounding boxes from the detection head are called \textbf{detection boxes}.